About UK Law

 Civil Procedure I: The study of the rules governing civil lawsuits, particularly jurisdiction, venue, pleading, and the application of state law in federal courts.
 (3 hours)

 Criminal Law: The law of crimes and associated defenses.
 (3 hours)

 Property: The study of the rights of ownership.
 It includes future interests, gifts, and land easements.
 (4 hours)

-Contracts II: Contracts continued.
+Contracts II: Contracts continued; discovery, pre-trial motions, jury trial, and post-trial motions.
 (3 hours)

 Constitutional Law I: The study of the judicial interpretation of the Constitution, the federal system, powers of the national government, and limitations on the exercise of state powers.
 (3 hours)

 Legal Research & Writing

 In addition to the courses listed above, you will participate in a 4 hour Legal Research and Writing class.
 In Legal Research, you will learn the ins and outs of how to use the Law Library and internet resources.
 In Legal Writing, you will learn how to write a memo and a brief, as well as present an appellate argument.

 Also during the first-year, UK Law provides instruction and support in a variety of one hour seminars taught by faculty, each a different skill that will be useful in law school and in your career.